This post may contain affiliate links.

 It helps to have some money put aside for emergency repairs, we had bills for new pool pumps and air conditioners while we were away.

 A Note About Buying and Selling Second Hand Items

-We kept a basic set of pots, pans plates and cutlery and were glad that we did.
+We didn’t sell everything to travel.
+We kept a basic set of pots, pans, plates, and cutlery and were glad that we did.